Have a laptop with 8GB of RAM and want to run AI locally?

 Coding is a task where even small models can be useful.

-Autocompletion, function generation, code explanation, test writing —
+Autocompletion, function generation, code explanation, writing tests —

 that understands syntax.